-A 100% online, 18-credit certificate program that will provide a solid public health foundation
+Our 100% online, 18-credit certificate program provides a solid public health foundation

 UNE’s 18-credit hour Graduate Certificate in Public Health provides students with the core public health concepts they need to either enhance their professional knowledge or to pursue a graduate degree in the field.
 These 18 credit hours are the foundation courses for UNE’s Master of Public Health degree.
 All certificate program courses are transferable to UNE’s MPH degree program.

-With a mission centering on teaching, research, and service, the program educates students from across the nation.
+With a mission centering on teaching, research, and service, the program educates students from across the nation and around the world.
 The online public health program boasts a renowned faculty who are leaders in public health research with extensive collaborative partnerships in the public health community.